tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/Activities/11-Stu_ERD/README.md

 ## Designing an ERD, Part 2

-In this activity, you and your partner will continue designing an entity relationship diagram for the gym by transitioning your logical ERD created in the previous activity to a physical ERD.
+In this activity, you and your partner will continue designing a database model for the mortgage lending database by transitioning your logical ERD created in the previous activity to a physical ERD.

 ### Instructions

-* Using the [starter code](Unsolved/schema.txt) provided, return to [Quick Database Diagrams](https://app.quickdatabasediagrams.com/#/) and transition your logical ERD physical ERD by creating the relationships between tables.
+* Using the [starter code](Unsolved/schema.txt) provided, return to [Quick Database Diagrams](https://app.quickdatabasediagrams.com/#/) and transition your logical ERD physical ERD by defining the data types of columns and the type of entity relationships between tables.

 * When you are satisfied with your ERD, export the diagram as a PostgreSQ file: